Preempting the 2012 Allegheny County Property Assessments Could Save You Thousands

-I. The 2012 Allegheny County Property Assessments are Coming.
+The 2012 Allegheny County Property Assessments are Coming

-II.
-Get Your Property Assessment Locked by Already being under Appeal.
+Get Your Property Assessment Locked by Already being under Appeal

 To understand our argument, you must first understand the simple assessment process in Allegheny County.

-Property Tax Appeals in Allegheny County are broken into two categories.
+Allegheny County Property Assessment appeals are broken into two categories.
 First, appeals to the BPAR (Board of Property Assessment Appeal & Review), and then second, appeals to the BOV (Board of Viewers).
 The Process through both hearings typically takes between 1 to 3 years, and is retroactive to the original filing date.

 Of utmost importance here, is that Allegheny County locks property assessments for any cases already under appeal.
 Meaning, the new 2012 assessment cannot go into effect until the underlying appeal in resolved.
 With property assessments expected to rise significantly in 2012, property owners may be best served by already being under appeal, and negotiating from a position of strength rather than weakness.